Last Night in Soho

 Review:

-This was a film that went on my list of most anticipated for the year.
-It was another that was caught in the pandemic pushback, but it was happening to so many, I had given up a bit in worrying.
+This was a film that was on my list of most anticipated for 2021.
+It was another that was caught in the pandemic pushback, but it happened to so many, I had given up a bit in worrying.
 I just knew that Edgar Wright, who I enjoy as a writer/director, was doing a movie that might have giallo vibes and I was in.
 This is one that Jaime was even interested in seeing.
 We got the chance with an advanced screening.
-The synopsis here is an aspiring fashion designer is mysteriously able to enter the 1960s where she encounters a dazzling wannabe singer.
-But the glamour is not all it appears to be and the dreams of the past start to crack and splinter into something darker.
+I’ve now given it a second watch for Where to Begin with Time Travel Horror.

 Moving away from the haunted house/ghost parts let me take this to the giallo elements.
 We are getting the lighting here, which is amazing.
 Part of this is the neon of 1960s London.
-There is also a sign outside of Eloise’s window.
+There is also a sign outside of Ellie’s window.
 This makes for some good effects in that room.
-The movie introduces a bit of sleaze that Eloise uncovers during her investigation.
+The movie introduces a bit of sleaze that she uncovers during her investigation.
 At first, she knows she can’t go to the police as they won’t help her.
 She decides to find out the truth herself.
 These are all elements of this sub-genre.
-Plus, there are some deaths with a knife that fits as well.
+Plus, there are deaths with a knife that fits as well.

 My Rating: 9 out of 10